Cook Islands at the Olympics

-The Cook Islands has competed in eight Summer Olympic Games.
-It has never competed in the Winter Games.
-The Cook Islands has yet to win a medal as of 2024.
+The Cook Islands has competed in 10 Summer Olympic Games since its debut in 1988.
+The nation has never competed in the Winter Olympic Games and has yet to win a medal as of 2024.

-The Cook Islands is the only one of the associated territories of New Zealand to compete at the Olympic Games, Niue and Tokelau having not yet done so as of 2024.
+The Cook Islands is the only one of the associated territories of New Zealand to compete at the Olympic Games.
+Niue and Tokelau having not yet done so as of 2024.